Compare real-world fit, not spreadsheet noise.

 Workflow lens

-Canon EOS R6 Mark II and Fujifilm X100VI are nearly tied for travel and everyday carry.
+Canon EOS R6 Mark II is nearly tied for travel and everyday carry.

 Canon EOS R6 Mark II leads on video readiness by 36 points.